Skip to main content

 What is Creative Connections?

-Creative Connections is an expressive art program to inspire teens within the juvenile justice system and children in the community.
+Creative Connections is an expressive art program to inspire teens within the juvenile justice system.
 By pairing volunteers with young individuals, the initiative cultivates a supportive environment where creativity becomes a catalyst for personal growth and positive relationships.
-Through collaborative coloring sessions and craft-making activities, participants not only explore their artistic abilities but also develop vital social and emotional skills, fostering resilience and self-confidence.
-You do NOT need to be an artist to participate!
+Through collaborative art projects and crafts, participants not only explore their artistic abilities but also develop vital social and emotional skills, fostering resilience and self-confidence.
+You do NOT need to be an artist to participate, just a willingness to socially engage and make new connections.

 slideNumber: